 No one is permitted to share housing with relatives who live in the unit.

-D. Section 8 Homeownership Program
+D. HCVHomeownership Program

 HACC may provide Homeownership opportunities for voucher holders.
 HACC shall allocate up to 5% of vouchers to assist eligible Families in attaining Homeownership.
 This program is covered in Addendum Number 10 of this Administrative Plan.